BUYING A PROPERTY IN THE TURKISH REPUBLIC OF NORTHERN CYPRUS (TRNC)

-At the initial meeting with Solicitor he will obtain the particulars of the property you have chose to purchase and look at any informal agreements you have made with the vendor regarding the purchase price, payment schedule and any items included within the sale.
+At the initial meeting with Solicitor, he will obtain the particulars of the property you have chosen to purchase and look at any informal agreements you have made with the vendor regarding the purchase price, payment schedule, and any items included within the sale.
 He will explain the procedure that you will need to follow including the taxes and fees you will need to pay and may be involved in investigations on your behalf to ensure the transactions are carried out securely and efficiently.
 This stage may also involve taking a power of attorney from you to ensure that Solicitor can act on your behalf to sign documents if you are away from North Cyprus for long periods of time.

-As a result of recent legislation a Solicitor will also required to establish your identity prior to undertaking work on your behalf.
+As a result of recent legislation, a Solicitor will also required to establish your identity prior to undertaking work on your behalf.
 Identification documents required are as follows:

-- full passport/full driving licence
+- full passport/full driving license

 - recent bank statement/utility bill (not more than 3 months old)

-Please also note that the further documentation might be required in compliance with the current Money Laundering Regulations.
+Please also note that further documentation might be required in compliance with the current Money Laundering Regulations.

 The general principles of Solicitor services are as follow:

-- d) Under the laws of the TRNC non-TRNC Citizens are entitled to take title to only one property at any one time up to maximum area of 5 donums per household providing that the property only consists of one dwelling and the property is completed at the time of transfer (unless you form a company or constitute a trust with a local person).
-The Immovable Property Acquisition and Long term Lease (Aliens) Law (52-2008) of Turkish Republic Northern Cyprus (TRNC) requires that every non-TRNC citizen has to obtain Permission to Purchase from the TRNC Council of Ministers before the title to the property can be registered in their name.
-Solicitor will make the application for a purchase permit on your behalf and follow up the application until the same is completed.
+- d) Under the laws of the TRNC non-TRNC Citizens are entitled to take title to only one property at any one time up to a maximum area of 5 donums per household providing that the property only consists of one dwelling and the property is completed at the time of transfer (unless you form a company or constitute a trust with a local person).
+The Immovable Property Acquisition and Long term Lease (Aliens) Law (52-2008) of the Turkish Republic Northern Cyprus (TRNC) requires that every non-TRNC citizen has to obtain Permission to Purchase from the TRNC Council of Ministers before the title to the property can be registered in their name.
+Solicitor will make the application for a purchase permit on your behalf and follow up on the application until the same is completed.

-- e) The Council of Ministers will carry out relevant searches these include land searches, military searches and immigration authorities searches.
+- e) The Council of Ministers will carry out relevant searches these include land searches, military searches, and immigration authorities searches.
 The Council of Ministers will also need to be satisfied that you are of good character and have no criminal records.
 Provided that these are satisfactory permission to purchase will be granted.
 Solicitor will notify you once your permission has been granted and he will complete the necessary land registry valuation forms.
 The taxes due on completion will be paid and Solicitor will then instigate the transfer of the title deeds into your name.

 BUYING A PROPERTY IN THE TRNC-FREQUENTLY ASKED QUESTIONS